Leeds United Logo

 Meaning and History

-The “United” has changed approximately ten various emblems for almost one hundred years of existence.
-Fans of the Yorkshire club saw everything: owls (a tribute to the coat of arms of the city), peacocks (a reference to the club nickname), emoticons (greetings to the minimalism of the ’70s), roses (Yorkshire white, of course!) and even just an inscription L.U.F.C, made in an intricate font.
-So let’s consider each variant of the logo!
+Over nearly a hundred years, “United” has changed about ten emblems.
+Fans of the Yorkshire club have seen everything: owls (a tribute to the city’s coat of arms), peacocks (referring to the club’s nickname), smileys (a nod to the minimalism of the 70s), roses (Yorkshire whites, of course!) and even just the inscription L.U.F.C, executed in an intricate font.
+Let’s consider each logo variation!

 What is Leeds United?